jamesrayman/Ero/docs/euclid.md

 ### Statements

-A "statement" on how to change the state of the program.
-A Euclid program is a list of statement.
+A "statement" is an instruction on how to change the state of the program.
+A Euclid program is a list of statements.
 Upon program execution, these statements are run in order unless they are part of a control flow structure that states to do otherwise (like an `if` statement).

 The Euclid syntax is specified in a way that it is always clear where a statement ends, so statement terminators (like semicolons) are not implemented.
 Hashtags denote single line comments: anything on the same line after a hashtag will be ignored by the Euclid interpreter.